shawnadrockleonard/development-samples/README.md

 Provides a series of projects to offer a gradual progression of development practices for SharePoint.

 # Debug and run locally
-In order to succesfully compile the InfrastructureAsCode.PowerShell and the Sample solution you will also have to download and build in Visual Studio the InfrastructureAsCode.Core and InfrastructureAsCode.Powershell repository and make the dev branch available.
-The PowerShell solution depends on it.
-In order to succesfully compile it, make sure that InfrastructureAsCode.Core and InfrastructureAsCode.Powershell are located at the same level as development-samples.
+In order to succesfully compile the Development-Samples solution and projects you will need to clone [Infrastructure-As-Code repository](https://github.com/pinch-perfect/Infrastructure-As-Code) to the same location and level as development-samples.

 Example:
 ```